-Short-term rehabilitation services help you restore or develop skills and functioning for daily living.
+Short-term rehabilitation services are services needed to restore or develop skills and functioning for daily living.
 The services must follow a specific treatment plan, ordered by your physician.
 The services have to be performed by a:

 - Licensed or certified physical, occupational, or speech therapist - Hospital, skilled nursing facility, or hospice facility - Home health care agency - Physician